baillielab/take_home_exercise/README.md

 d.
 Provide a brief summary of your findings, highlighting any sequences or patterns that stand out.

 Your code should be well-commented and efficiently implemented.
+You are free to use any libraries installable from PyPI, if your code has any specific dependencies beyond base python please include a `requirements.txt` or `pyproject.toml` file in your submission.

 ## Returning your exercise